 Evidence for this comes from a Sony patent, detailing both foldable and rollable smartphones.
 Of course, patents don’t always become products, but with much of the rest of the industry looking in this direction it would be no surprise if Sony is too.

-However, we wouldn't expect one imminently, as the company has just announced a bunch of new phones at MWC 2019 and a folding handset wasn't among them.
+However, we wouldn't expect one imminently, as the company announced a bunch of new phones at MWC 2019, where we saw many other foldables, and a folding handset wasn't among them.
 Instead, it seems focused on 21:9 screens, as seen on the likes of the Sony Xperia 1.

-The first foldable phone to be announced was actually the Royole FlexPai.
+The first foldable phone to be released was actually the Royole FlexPai.

 Currently you can only buy it in China (unless you’re happy with a developer version), and it’s not cheap at $1,300 (around £1,000 / AU$1,825).